-After giving effect to the underwriting discount for this offering of \$0.975 per share and offering and organizational expenses of \$0.05 per share, upon the completion of this offering, taking into account the 80,000 shares purchased by PennantPark Investment Advisers in connection with the establishment of our Credit Facility and the 320,000 shares we intend to issue in a private placement immediately prior to this offering, our net asset value per share is estimated to be approximately \$13.99 per share, compared to a price of \$15.00 per share in this offering.
-Accordingly, investors purchasing shares in this offering will pay a price per share of common stock that exceeds the estimated net asset value per share of common stock after this offering by \$1.01 and will bear the costs of the underwriting discount and, indirectly, other offering and organizational expenses.
+The net cash proceeds that we receive from this offering will be net of the underwriting discount of \$ per share as well as other offering and organizational expenses of \$ per share.
+As a result, our net asset value per share immediately after completion of this offering is estimated be to \$ per share, compared to an offering price of \$ per share.
+Accordingly, investors purchasing shares in this offering will pay a price per share of common stock that exceeds the net asset value per shares of common stock after this offering by \$ and will bear the costs of the underwriting discount and, indirectly, other offering expenses.